The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

-This medicine can pass into body fluids (including urine, feces, vomit, semen, vaginal fluid).
+This medicine can pass into body fluids (urine, feces, vomit).
 For at least 48 hours after you receive a dose, avoid allowing your body fluids to come into contact with your hands or other surfaces.
-Patients and caregivers should wear rubber gloves while cleaning up body fluids, handling contaminated trash or laundry or changing diapers.
+Caregivers should wear rubber gloves while cleaning up a patient's body fluids, handling contaminated trash or laundry or changing diapers.
 Wash hands before and after removing gloves.
 Wash soiled clothing and linens separately from other laundry.

-Lupron Depot-Ped (leuprolide) side effects
+Lupron Depot-Ped side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: